 What is an Individual Education Plan?

-2. Why does my child need an Individual Education Plan (IEP)?
+1. Why does my child need an Individual Education Plan (IEP)?

-Your child may have an IEP if they require accommodations for instructional or assessment purposes, such as assistive technology, including text-to-speech software, or materials in Braille.
+Your child must have an IEP if they have been identified as “an exceptional pupil” through an Identification, Placement and Review Committee (IPRC).
+Your child may receive an IEP without an IPRC if they require curriculum modifications or accommodations for instructional or assessment purposes, such as assistive technology, including text-to-speech software, or materials in Braille.

 Your child may have an IEP if they require modifications to the curriculum, for example, if they are still learning letter recognition, while most of the other students are reading words.